 ebikechoices is supported by its audience.
 When you purchase through links on our site, we may earn a commission.
 Learn more

-As of 2021 the choice and variety of factory produced e-bikes is staggering!
-There are electric bikes to cater for every whim, whether it’s commuting, touring, downhill mountain biking or fast road cycling.
-Unfortunately buying a new e-bike can be an expensive undertaking, but In this article I will show you that building your own DIY electric bike needn’t break the bank and the end result can look just as good as a more expensive factory produced e-bike.
+The choice and variety of factory produced e-bikes available now is staggering!
+Building a DIY electric bike is still a tempting proposition for some people.
+In this article I’ll show you that building your own electric bike needn’t break the bank, and the end result can look just as good as a more expensive factory produced e-bike.

 Building your own electric bike